Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

         - TopRaceInteraction: Races list.
 Shows name and icon.
         - TopStateInteraction: States list.
 While by default the game shows the current states of an unit, this will let you see its name and description.
         - GrowthInteraction: Unit's growth values.
+        - PlayerGrowthInteraction: An alternative version of GrowthInteraction.
+It is the same, but this one is only displayed for units of the player's army.
         - SupportInteraction: Supports list.
         - TopTraitsInteraction: List of traits.
 This only works if you also have the plugin "Traits System" installed.
         - CustomCombatArtsInteraction: List of combat arts.
 This only works if you also have the plugin "Combat Arts" installed.